World Creole Music Festival

 The World Creole Music Festival (WCMF) is an annual three-day music festival hosted on the island of Dominica during the final weekend in October, as a conclusion to Creole heritage month.
+WCMF was launched to promote Dominican tourism and create a platform for indigenous Dominican music.
 WCMF is a noted festival of Dominica, and it provides entertainment dedicated to the advancement of global Creole culture and music.